MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## Whether to include Weight

-Some other similar mechanisms such as SRV have a weight in-addition to priority.
+Some other similar mechanisms such as SRV have a weight in addition to priority.
 That is excluded here for simplicity.
 It could always be added as an optional SVCB parameter.